-A deal between Fifa and Lionel Messi's sponsor Adidas prevents the Real Madrid superstar from using the award logo on his products after he triumphed on Monday
+A deal between FIFA and Lionel Messi's sponsor Adidas will prevent the Real Madrid superstar from using the award logo on his products if he triumphs on Monday.

-Under the terms of the agreement, Adidas enjoys exclusive rights for the promotion of Fifa Ballon d'Or merchandise.
-Nike, Ronaldo's main sponsor and that of third-placed Franck Ribery, does not possess the same privilege.
+Under the terms of the agreement, Adidas enjoys exclusive rights for the promotion of FIFA Ballon d'Or merchandise, while Nike, Ronaldo's main sponsor and that of fellow leading candidate Franck Ribery, does not possess the same privilege.

-It means the Real Madrid forward is unable to make money from the award in the same manner as his great rival would.
+It means the Real Madrid forward, who is the favorite to land the prize, will be unable to make money from the award in the same manner as his great rival and current holder.

 "These official partnerships are the reasons why we can use the official award name within promotional activity and therefore, by the same token, why Nike could not," Ben Goldhagen, Senior PR Manager for Adidas UK and Ireland, told Goal.